Francesco Graziani (baritone): Early life and career

 He appeared at the Royal Opera House, Covent Garden from 1855 to 1880.
-His debut was on April 26 as Carlos in Verdi's Ernani, followed by Count di Luna in Verdi's Il Trovatore on May 10, Riccardo in Bellini's I puritani on May 17, Alfonso in Donizetti's La favorita on May 24, and Iago in Rossini's Otello on August 7.
+His debut was on 26 April as Carlo in Verdi's Ernani, followed by Count di Luna in Verdi's Il Trovatore on 10 May, Riccardo in Bellini's I puritani on 17 May, Alfonso in Donizetti's La favorita on 24 May, and Iago in Rossini's Otello on 7 August.
 He performed the role of Nelusco in the 1865 London premiere of Giacomo Meyerbeer's L'Africaine.
 Among the other roles he sang in London were the title role in Rigoletto, Renato in Un ballo in maschera, Posa in Don Carlo, and Amonasro in Aida (all by Verdi).
-His last performance at the house was as Germont in La traviata with Adelina Patti on July 17 in the final performance of the 1880 season.
+His last performance at the house was as Germont in La traviata with Adelina Patti on 17 July in the final performance of the 1880 season.

 At St Petersburg, on 10 November 1862, he had cemented a spot in operatic history by creating the role of Don Carlos in the first performance of Verdi's La forza del destino.

 The range of Graziani's voice extended up to A4 and it was much praised by contemporary critics for its smoothness, beauty and ease of production, but his histrionic skills were said to be of a less compelling standard.

-Graziani later moved to Berlin where he became a voice teacher.
+Graziani later moved to Berlin, where he became a voice teacher.
 Among his pupils was the American soprano Geraldine Farrar.

-He died on June 30, 1901, at his birthplace, Fermo, in Italy.
+He died on 30 June 1901, at his birthplace, Fermo, in Italy.

 During his career, Graziani had faced strong competition on stage from a number of other outstanding Italian baritones.
 Probably the greatest of his immediate rivals was Roman-born Antonio Cotogni, whose voice was of similar quality and range to Graziani's.